asreview/asreview/docs/source/project_create.rst

 ~~~~~~~~~~

 The classifier is the machine learning model used to compute the relevance
 scores.
-The default is Naive Bayes, though relatively simplistic, it seems to
+The default is Naive Bayes.
+Though relatively simplistic, it seems to
 work quite well on a wide range of datasets.
 Several other classifiers are
 available in the software (logistic regression, random forest, SVM, LSTM,
 neural net) and more classifiers can be selected via the :doc:`API